zulip/zulip/docs/subsystems/settings.md

-* Which authentication methods are allowed should probably appear in both places; in server settings indicating the capabilities of the server, and in the realm settings indicating which methods the realm administrator wants to allow users to login with.
+* Which authentication methods are allowed should probably appear in both places; in server settings indicating the capabilities of the server, and in the realm settings indicating which methods the realm administrator wants to allow users to log in with.

 [doc-newfeat]: ../tutorials/new-feature-tutorial.md